Jump to content

 PostgreSQL has been updated from 17.6 to 18.0 PHP has been updated from 8.4.11 to 8.4.13 Strawberry Perl has been updated from 5.41.2.1 to 5.42.0.1 What's New in Version 7.30.2025

-Added a Powershell script to update the rules from the desktop or silent scheduling with optional emailing reporting hat's New in Version 1.24.2025
+Added a PowerShell script to update the rules from the desktop or via silent scheduling with optional email reporting What's New in Version 1.24.2025

 MySQL has been updated from 8.0.35 to 8.0.36 Npcap has been updated from 1.78 to 1.79 What's New in Version 11.18.2023